edge badge

-Controller actions are protected from Cross-Site Request Forgery (CSRF) attacks by including a token in the rendered html for your application.
+For applications that need to support older browsers, there’s a token-based fallback.
+A token is included in the rendered HTML for your application.
 This token is stored as a random string in the session, to which an attacker does not have access.
 When a request reaches your application, Rails verifies the received token with the token in the session.
-Only HTML and JavaScript requests are checked, so this will not protect your XML API (presumably you’ll have a different authentication scheme there anyway).
-Also, GET requests are not protected as these should be idempotent.
+All requests are checked except GET requests as these should be idempotent.
+Keep in mind that all session-oriented requests are CSRF protected by default, including JavaScript and HTML requests.

 The token parameter is named authenticity_token by default.
-The name and value of this token must be added to every layout that renders forms by including csrf_meta_tags in the html head.
+The name and value of this token must be added to every layout that renders forms by including csrf_meta_tags in the HTML head.

 Learn more about CSRF attacks and securing your application in the Ruby on Rails Security Guide.